 At Blundeston CEVCP School, these values are intrinsically linked to our Learning Behaviours and core Christian values, as a Church of England School.

 Children are voted on to our School Council by their classmates.
 They have to prepare a presentation for their class and then a vote takes place.
-Other examples of democracy are seen in the selection of Playground Buddies, Road Safety Officers and Digital Leaders.
+Other examples of democracy are seen in the selection of Playground Leaders, Road Safety Officers and Digital Leaders.
 Democracy is explored in PSHE lessons, as well as through the wider curriculum.
 History lessons explore how democracy has changed over time and the impact of this, such as the Tudor monarchy, Black History.

 The Rule of Law